 Journal article

-The effect of a nutritional model of chronic liver injury on the hepatic glucuronidation of morphine in rats.
+The effect of a nutritional model of chronic liver injury on the hepatic glucuronidation of morphine in rats

-R Callaghan, PV Desmond, ML Mashford
+R CALLAGHAN, PV DESMOND, ML MASHEORD

 Abstract